LukeLB/LogisticRegression_Firth/README.md

 # LogisticRegression_Firth

-This set of code uses John Lees' implementation of Firth's penalised logistic regression into a sklearn estimator class.
+This set of code uses John Lees' implementation of Firth's penalised logistic regression to make an sklearn estimator class.
 I've used this succesfully inside sklearn and with other packages e.g. SHAP.
 You can find John's original code here https://gist.github.com/johnlees/3e06380965f367e4894ea20fbae2b90d.